Iowa City Sex Crime Lawyers

 If you are under investigation or have been charged with a sex crime, you need a team of skilled criminal defense attorneys who can act quickly and aggressively on your behalf.
 This can be beneficial in helping you to avoid penalties, such as fines and imprisonment, and keep the charge from staining your record.

-Defending against Sex Crime Charges in Iowa City
+Sex Crime Penalties in Iowa

 Being accused of any crime can be a terrifying experience.
 When the allegation pertains to a sex crime, the level of fear and anxiety only increases.
 Our criminal defense lawyers provide quality representation to help protect the rights of our clients and minimize the repercussions they face.

-Possible penalties for a sex crime include:
+Possible penalties for a sex crime in Iowa include:

 - Significant prison sentences

 - Large fines

 When you hire our Iowa sex offender lawyers, we will investigate all of the details surrounding your case, including how your property was searched.
 Regardless of what sex crime you have been accused of, we can help you build a strong defense case.

 Our knowledgeable lawyers have extensive experience defending against all types of sex crimes in Iowa, including:

 - Elder sexual abuse